chandler-kelly/ceuy3013-final-project/README.md

 Chandler Kelly
 12/13/2020

-Please take a look at the readme file and make sure you have necessary imports.
+*  Please take a look at the readme file and make sure you have necessary imports.
-Code written with Google Colab, link provided in source.py for ease of use
+*  Code written with Google Colab, link provided in source.py for ease of use
+*  When using the program, please use only real, positive numbers for inputs.
+Numbers with decimals are okay.
+There are recommended values for user most user inputs.
+Extremely large values may cause model to fail.
+Only use 0 as an input when stated it is okay to do so, 0's for most variables will cause divide by zero error.

 # User Input
 This tool models the fate and transport of a contaminant in a river system.